 Notice to Our Patients (January 20, 2021 Update)

 Einstein Healthcare Network is committed to protecting the confidentiality and security of our patients’ information.
-Regrettably, this notice concerns a security incident that may have involved some of that information.
+We are updating our prior notice to our patients of a security incident, which was previously posted in October 2020, that may have involved some of that information.

 This incident did not affect all Einstein patients, but only those patients whose information was included in the employee email accounts.

-As a precaution, we are mailing letters to patients whose information was identified in the accounts.
+As a precaution, on October 9, 2020, we began mailing letters to patients whose information was identified in the accounts.
+We continued our investigation, which concluded on November 16, 2020, and additional letters are mailing between January 21, 2021 and February 8, 2021.
 We also have established a dedicated, toll-free call center to answer patients’ questions.
-If you have questions, please call 1-833-689-1142, Monday through Friday, from 9 a.m. and 7 p.m.
+If you have questions, please call 1-833-689-1142, Monday through Friday, from 9:00 a.m. and 7:00 p.m.
 Eastern Time.
-For those patients whose Social Security numbers were included in the email accounts, we are offering complimentary 1 year credit monitoring and identity protection services.
+For those patients whose Social Security numbers were included in the email accounts, we are offering complimentary credit monitoring and identity protection services.
 We also recommend that affected patients review any statements they receive from their health insurers or healthcare providers.
 If patients see charges for services they did not receive, they should contact the insurer or provider immediately.